MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-use-android.md

 Personally-owned work profile users must have Company Portal version 5.0.5291.0 or newer.
 Corporate-owned work profile users do not need a specific version of the Microsoft Intune app for support.

 You can allow users using Android personally-owned and corporate-owned work profiles to turn on connected apps experiences for supported apps.
 This app configuration setting enables apps to connect and integrate app data across the work and personal app instances.
-For example, connecting a calendar app could show work and personal events together.

 For an app to provide this experience, the app needs to integrate with Google's connected apps SDK, so only limited apps support it.
 You can turn on the connected apps setting proactively, and when apps add support, users will be able to enable the connected apps experience.